-RDI was developed by Dr. Steven Gutstein as a parent-based treatment using dynamic intelligence.
+RDI was developed by psychologist Dr Steven Gutstein as a parent-based treatment aimed at developing ‘dynamic intelligence’.
 The goal of RDI is to improve the individual’s long-term quality of life by helping them improve their social skills, adaptability and self-awareness.
 The six objectives of RDI are:

-- Emotional Referencing: The ability to use an emotional feedback system to learn from the subjective experiences of others.
+- Emotional referencing: The ability to ‘read’ emotions to learn from subjective experiences of others.

-- Social Coordination: The ability to observe and continually regulate one’s behavior in order to participate in spontaneous relationships involving collaboration and exchange of emotions.
+- Social coordination: The ability to observe and regulate behaviour to successfully participate in social situations.

 - Flexible thinking: The ability to rapidly adapt, change strategies and alter plans based upon changing circumstances.

-- Relational Information Processing: The ability to obtain meaning based upon the larger context; Solving problems that have no right or wrong solutions.
+- Relational information processing: The ability to see the ‘big picture’ and solve problems that have no clear right or wrong solutions.

 - Foresight and hindsight: The ability to anticipate future possibilities based on past experiences.